Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Discount gear stores always run "end of season" and pre-season sales, so bookmark a few of these stores and keep your eyes open.

-Another option: sports clubs may have gear swaps or used equipment for sale.
+Another option: Sports clubs may have gear swaps or used equipment for sale.
+Watch for announcements, usually in late fall.

 The gear I use can serve as an example of what to look for: